 I was talking to a friend on the phone the other day, and her cat had found a giant bug.
 It was large and had wings, and the cat was playing ping pong with it and smacking it back and forth.
 Eventually, the large cicada was dead.
 My friend took a picture of it lying next to a quarter to show me its size.
 I noticed the dead bug and also the quarter.
 One word, liberty–He who the Son sets free.
 The image seemed to speak to me.
 It was as if Abba was saying look at that picture closer.

 What are cicadas?
-These large bugs look like they are wearing combat gear—camouflage.
+These giant bugs look like they are wearing combat gear—camouflage.

 “Cicadas begin life as a rice-shaped egg, which the female deposits in a groove she makes in a tree limb, using her ovipositor.
 The groove provides shelter and exposes the tree fluids, which the young cicadas feed on.
 These grooves can kill small branches.
 When the branches die, and leaves turn brown, it is called flagging.

 Once the egg hatches, it begins to feed on that tree like a vampire sucking all the life out of it.
 Once the cicada gets bigger, it falls to the ground and tunnels underneath, hidden and feasting on the root of the tree.

 Hopefully, you are getting a vision now of what I am trying to express.
 The Bible often compares people to trees.

 “The man looked up and said, “I can see the people, but they look like trees walking around” (Mark 8:24 BSB).